 “Oh my God, Bryson.”
 I couldn’t come out with any more than that.

 “It hurt so bad to do that.
 It was even worse with Marcie.
-I hated dosing her.
+I hated dosing Marcie.
 It liked to have killed me to do her like that.
 But she was taking you away.
-You hate me now, don’t you.”
+You hate me now, don’t you?”
 He didn’t make it a question.
 He knew.

 “I fucked up so bad.
-If they take you then we can’t be together.
-If they take me we won’t be together.
+If they take you, then we can’t be together.
+If they take me, we won’t be together.
+Now I’m afraid you might leave me.
 There ain’t but one way out.”

 He slipped his hand down between the sofa cushions and pulled out a pistol.